Peoria could see millions of dollars in historic preservation tax credits

-After bringing up how the $15 million line item was not included in the budget presented to House members earlier that week, Breen discussed the Taxpayer Federation of Illinois (TFI) and the Department of Revenue's (DOR) opposition.
+After bringing up how the $15 million line item was not included in the budget presented to House members, Breen discussed the Taxpayer Federation of Illinois (TFI) and the Department of Revenue's (DOR) opposition.

 “You changed the time frame for the carry forward from five years to ten years, and you also have taken out the requirements for prevailing wage," Breen detailed before asking Gordon-Booth about the TFI's opposition.